Zenith SupersPort: Reception

 Allan S. Papkin of United Press International called the SupersPort 286 "clearly [o]ne of the best laptops going".
 He continued that, although "not the lightest in its class, nor by any means the least costly", "it deserves serious consideration.
 Its advantages far outweigh what I regard are very few shortcomings".
 Bill Howard of PC Magazine, writing a year after the SupersPort 286's release, wrote that the machine was "still competent" as a business laptop and praised the display and keyboard.
 While calling the industrial design of the laptop "trendsetting", he called the battery enclosure "less than elegant" on account of its heft and dumbbell shape.
+The magazine said that the Vectra LS/12 was less expensive than its Zenith counterpart, added some useful utilities, and benefited from HP's support network.

 Reviewing the 8088 SupersPort in PC Magazine, Nora Georgas wrote that while the laptop was more expensive than Toshiba's Toshiba T1000, she preferred the SupersPort's screen and keyboard and called it a "good low-end laptop" overall.
 A year after its release, in October 1989, Alfred Poor wrote in PC Magazine that the 8088 SupersPort was beginning to fall behind in usability and speed, calling the hard disk speed unremarkable and the processing speed mediocre.
 He praised the laptop's backlit display and called the battery life reasonable, but found the design of the battery attachment mechanism flawed, as it prevented users from plugging in peripherals to the rear ports without first removing the rather bulky battery and unlatching the peripheral port door.